 About This Course

-The Master in Zoology (Ornithology) is an extended undergraduate programme which allows students to graduate either with BSc (Hons) at the end of the third year or a Masters at the end of the fourth year.
-If at the end of the second year a sufficient standard has been achieved, then progression onto the Masters year will be permitted following completion of the third year.
+This Master in Zoology (Ornithology) degree course is an extended undergraduate programme which allows you to graduate either with BSc (Hons) at the end of the third year or a Masters at the end of the fourth year.
+We offer a great deal of flexibility in our degrees giving you peace of mind.

-The fourth year offers a unique opportunity to conduct an extended research project either in the laboratory or in the field.
+The fourth year MZool offers a unique opportunity to conduct an extended research project either in the laboratory or in the field.
 As an example, previous MZool projects have included exploring avian energetics during flight trials, examining how birds navigate via experimental manipulation, and ecological and behavioural studies of local Welsh species in partnership with local avian organizations and nature reserves.

 Why choose Bangor University for this course?